rcaboni/AndroidMultiCheckList/README.md

 # AndroidMultiCheckList
 Example how to create a filterable custom multichecked ListView.
-The core of the solution is the MultiCheckAdapter, where you can set the MatchMode and id the selected items must be always on top of the list.
+The core of the solution is the MultiCheckAdapter, where you can set the MatchMode and if the selected items must be always on top of the list.
 <center>
 <img src="https://raw.githubusercontent.com/rcaboni/AndroidMultiCheckList/master/screenshot.png"/>
 </center>
 You need to pass the layout for the row and the ArrayList with all values, eventually the just selected items ArrayList :
 <pre>
         ArrayList<StringWithTag> sportList = new ArrayList<>();
         sportList.add(new StringWithTag("Basket","23"));
         sportList.add(new StringWithTag("Volley","4"));
         sportList.add(new StringWithTag("Soccer","45"));